Chairman’s Report for the years 2019 and 2020

 Speed limit on the B4348 in Vowchurch

-Michaelchurch road cannot see vehicles until they are close.
-Since some drivers on the B4348 drive very fast this makes for a dangerous situation and accidents occur regularly.
-The Parish Council therefore made a request for a 40 mile per hour speed limit on the B4348 through Vowchurch and also between Turnastone and the junction with the B4348.
-This request has been on a list of similar requests for four or five years waiting its turn for consideration.
-The Parish Council hopes that our turn for consideration might come in 2020.
+The last Report mentioned the request which the Parish Council made some years ago for a 40 mile per hour speed limit on the B4348 through Vowchurch and also for a speed limit between Turnastone and the junction with the B4348.
+This request has been on a list of similar requests from other areas for at least five years waiting its turn for consideration.

 Involvement with the Parish Council

 The Parish Council has welcomed new councillors over the last year, but we continue to have a vacancy.
 We hope that more people will consider supporting their local community by becoming a councillor.